MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 ## Test the new cache configuration

-The cache will now deliver unique responses based the *Height* query parameter.
-Since the *Width* parameter doesn't affect cost, a cached response can be used when the width parameter is changed.
+The cache will now deliver unique responses depending upon the *Height* query parameter.
+Since the *Width* parameter doesn't affect cost, a cached response can be used when the Width parameter is changed.
 Let's test that:

-1. In the **APIs** pane for your API Management service, select the **Test** tab, and then select the **GET - GetPriceEstimate** operation.
-The **GetPriceEstimate** pane appears.
+1. Select the **Test** tab in the **APIs** pane for your API Management service.
+Then choose the **GET - GetPriceEstimate** operation.
+The **GetPriceEstimate** pane will appear.

-1. Enter the following values for the **Template parameters** and **Query parameters**.
+1. Enter the following values as **Template parameters** and **Query parameters**.

     | NAME | VALUE |
     | --- | --- |